Interdisciplinary Humanities (IHUM)

 Students cannot be admitted to Princeton University through the IHUM Program.

 Applicants to the program are recommended to take an IHUM program seminar in their first two years of coursework, and should, at all events, be able to show a record of interdisciplinary exploration.
-Students accepted into the program are expected to join in IHUM workshops (including a regular works-in-progress meeting for program members and faculty) and other events, as participants and organizers.
+They are especially encouraged to take the methods course “Disciplinarity and Anti-Disciplinarity,” offered each fall prior to applying to IHUM.
+Students accepted into the program are expected to join in IHUM workshops, including a regular works-in-progress meeting for program members and faculty and a lunchtime series of talks, and other events, as participants and organizers.

-The IHUM staff will help students to find a mentor qualified to guide the exploration of their interdisciplinary interests (though the departmental adviser or advisers retain primary responsibility for directing the dissertation).
-Students are required to present a detailed plan for their IHUM fellowship year to the director of the program in the spring of the third year, as well as a report on their work at the end of the fourth year.
+Students are required to present a detailed plan for their IHUM fellowship year to the director of the program in the spring of the third year.
 They must fulfill all the requirements for the degree in their home departments.